pgilad/www.giladpeleg.com/content/blog/levels-of-us-vs-them/index.md

 On the opposite coin, he created fierce and unhealthy competition with other teams.
 It doesn't seem deliberate, but rather a consequence of the mindset that only his team matters.
 Members of other teams usually received bad treatment and cold shoulder from this leader.
 These are things he would almost never do to his own team members.
 Other leaders were the competition and he tried his best to increase his, and his team's influence at the company, at the expense of other teams.

 I've personally known 6 employees that left, mostly for other reasons, but they all had in common the fact that they specifically mentioned him as a trigger or partial reason for leaving.
-The fierce competition leaves causalities on the battleground.
-They are mostly others.
+The fierce competition leaves causalities on the battlefield.
+They are mostly peers and other team members.
 I've also suffered from competition with this leader, unable to help him rise above level 2.
 It also didn't help that his managers were oblivious to his behavior.
-They ignored it by being blind to it, or being incapable to handle the situation.
+They ignored it by being blind to it, or being incapable of handling the situation.

 ## Us (Group) Vs. Them